 While municipal climate protection has become an integral part of strategic development in many German municipalities, adaptation to climate change is even less prominent on the municipal political agenda.
 The scientific community agrees that numerous negative impacts of climate change cannot be prevented at the local level in the medium to long term, and that local adaptation strategies are becoming increasingly important.
 However, there is still a lack of adequate control approaches that enable municipalities to strategically address climate resilience as part of a variety of different goals and to translate it into intergovernmental action plans.
-On the other hand, a large number of concepts and tools already exist, for example from the Fraunhofer innovation network "Morgenstadt", which enable more efficient control of complex urban development processes, but which have not yet been applied in the context of climate resilience in cities.

 Halle (Saale) is the most populous city in Saxony-Anhalt and is one of the most densely populated areas in Central Germany.
 A diverse art and cultural scene as well as a science and research location with the National Academy of Sciences Leopoldina, the vineyard campus and the seat of several universities characterize the city.
 After 20 years of urban shrinkage, a turnaround in urban development towards a growing city has now taken place.